Skip to content

 Federal Home Improvement Grants

 Teachers can apply for a variety of federal grants to help pay for home renovations and repairs.
-Frequently programs operated by organizations such as the U. S. Department of Housing and Urban Development (HUD), and the U.S. Department of Agriculture (USDA).
+Frequently, programs are operated by organizations such as the U. S. Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture (USDA).

 Read- Free Home Repair Grants For Low Income Veterans: From the VA